pawan941394/Nse-Option-Chain---LLM-Project/README.md

 - [Contributing](#contributing)

 ## Overview
 **NSE Option Chain Fetcher** is a tool designed to fetch and analyze option chain data from the NSE (National Stock Exchange) API.
-This project allows users to access real-time and historical option chain data for various stocks.
+This project allows users to access real-time and calculate the parameters on real time and Gen AI which help you to get the insight of the data.

 ## Features
 - **Real-time Data Fetching**: Retrieves the latest option chain data for specified stocks from NSE.
-- **Historical Data Analysis**: Accesses historical option chain data for in-depth analysis.
+- **Different Parameters Calculating**: Interactive dashboard which will help you to calculate the different parameter's on real time data.
-- **Error Handling**: Includes mechanisms to handle common issues such as HTTP 401 Unauthorized errors.
+- **Gen AI**: Gen AI chat bot which is designed to get to know more about market.
-- **Data Export**: Saves the fetched data into a CSV file for further analysis or reporting.
+- **Error Handling**: Includes mechanisms to handle common issues such as HTTP 401 Unauthorized errors

 ## Installation